vinorodrigues/bootstrap-dark/README.md

 There is a bunch of conversation from the core authors around support for dark mode based on CSS variables and that their only concern was IE11 and that by the time they get to dark mode then they'd drop support for IE11.
 All fine and dandy, but it's not only IE11 that does not support dark mode, as in the [prefers-color-scheme media query][23], and [CSS variables][24].
 There is also a bunch of older mobile devices still in use that cannot be upgraded, for example older iPad that cannot upgrade further than iOS 12.4 and Safari 12.1.
 One cannot forget that only 58% of used browsers (based on the sum of top 10 browsers supporting it, from [Browser & Platform Market Share April 2020][25]) support dark mode today – so it makes sense that the Authors want to wait on this.

-Back to thinking about @Carl-Hugo's work been adapted to work with dark mode – if one applies the coding practice that one should never write the same piece of code twice, there is a whole bunch CSS that gets repeated ... comparing the two CSS files to each other there is a bunch of duplication except in elements of color.
+Back to thinking about @[Carl-Hugo][103]'s work been adapted to work with dark mode – if one applies the coding practice that one should never write the same piece of code twice, there is a whole bunch CSS that gets repeated ... comparing the two CSS files to each other there is a bunch of duplication except in elements of color.

 Generally speaking, if you look at CSS there are 3 core concepts:

 *  Geography - or layout.
 Things like spacing, sizes, `padding`, `margin`, `height`, `width`, and even concepts like column counts.
 *  Type Faces - Font families, styles, weights, decoration etc.
 *  and, Color – `color`, `background`, and the complication of elements that have both geography and color, like `border` and `shadow`.

 Assuming we want to keep the Geography and the Type Faces unchanged, then all we really need is a deltas/differences package that can be used to offer a solution based on the concept of supplying the original CSS whole, and then toggle into dark with only the deltas.

 So, I set out into the code to strip out only the color elements – but run into three problems.

 1. How would I compile it?
 (Remember that I did not want to modify the core code.)
 The answer was to create a `_variables-dark.scss`, with only the color items in it.
 2.  and, Initially I just took all the variables and added a `-dark` suffix ... until I got to `.table-dark` ... ummm ... `.table-dark-dark` ... nope.
 3.  ... also, was `-dark` appropriate?
 What if, in third party theming, the primary color was dark, and that the prefers-color-scheme optioned to light.
 Ah... that brings me to another philosophy point.

 The [specification][2] allows for three options: `no-preference`, `light` & `dark`.
 Three options – but the choice is binary: either `light` or `dark` – so what's the other one (`no-preference`) all about then?
 Well this one hands the preference over to the website author, allowing them to adopt their own preference.
 Naturally this would be brand based or some other definition, whatever, the point is that the website author will have a default position of their own, also binary `light` or `dark`.
 This also applies to browsers that don't support color-scheme preference.